sftpplus/sftpplus-docs/docs/configuration-auth/accounts.rst

             deny 0.0.0.0/0
             deny ::/0

-    For examples on how to use the access controler rules see the :doc:`authentication </operation/authentication>` documentation page.
+    For examples on how to use the access control rules see the :doc:`authentication </configuration-auth/authentication>` documentation page.

 allow_certificate_authentication